 - More use of non-advised or simplified advice (robo-advisor) channels by lower income and lower wealth investors.

-In my view there are three issues to tackle when it comes to reforming the investment industry in Canada.
+In my view there are three issues to tackle when it comes to reforming the investment industry in Canada and engineering a better outcome for investors:

-- Commission-based advice is riddled with conflict of interest and trailer fees need to be eliminated.
+- Commission-based advice is riddled with conflict of interest and so trailer fees need to be eliminated.

 - Besides trailer fees, Canadian mutual funds cost far too much as a whole (2.42% for the average equity mutual fund) and need to be capped.